 As schools remain closed for the coming weeks or so in Sacramento because of the COVID-19 outbreak, children’s regular daily routines are disrupted.
 Planned kids activities, educational tours, and Sacramento events are canceled due to concerns about the continued spread of coronavirus impacting children in unexpected ways.
-In this rapidly changing situation, virtual tours for kids is the best alternative that can provide indoor, accessible entertainment, and remote learning to keep kids calm and entertained during this time of the pandemic crisis.
+In this rapidly changing situation, virtual tours for kids are the best alternative that can provide indoor, accessible entertainment, and remote learning to keep kids calm and entertained during this time of the pandemic crisis.

 “While we are all trying to practice social distancing because of the COVID-19 outbreak, going outside is not an option.
 Parents need to loosen strict limits on screen time, hoping virtual tours for kids will spare them from the disappointments when school is out, and almost everything is canceled.”